pafmon/ks-api/README.md

 ## Overview
 This is a Knapsack API for stress analysis and benchmarking.

-This server was scaffolded with [oas-wizard](https://github.com/pafmon/oas-wizard), [oas-tools](https://github.com/isa-group/oas-tools) and [oas-generator](https://github.com/isa-group/oas-generator)

-The Knapsack implementation is taken from: http://github.com/devfacet/knapsack
+This server was scaffolded with [oas-wizard](https://github.com/pafmon/oas-wizard), [oas-tools](https://github.com/isa-group/oas-tools) and [oas-generator](https://github.com/isa-group/oas-generator); and based on a Knapsack implementation is taken from: [devfacet](http://github.com/devfacet/knapsack)

+There is a on-line demo deployment version at: https://knapsack-api.herokuapp.com

+### Docker run

+If you have docker, you can use it out of the box: `docker run -p 12345:80 -d pafmon/ks-api` to run the container at port `12345`

 ### Running the server